-In addition of primary and secondary memories a computer also have Cache memory in the region between CPU and the main memory.
-Cache memory is a small and high speed memory that stores currently needed instructions and data.
+In addition to primary and secondary memories, a computer also has Cache memory in the region between the CPU and the main memory.
+Cache memory is a small and high-speed memory that stores currently needed instructions and data.
 It is a good option to increase the speed of operation of a computer without having any expensive resort.
-Maximum theoretical cache size is 2 MB.
-Cache memory is the fastest memory in computer system.
+The maximum theoretical cache size is 2 MB.
+Cache memory is the fastest memory in the computer system.

 Memory devices in Computer

 Memories are available in the form of devices.
 SD card, memory card, Hard disk, CD, Pen drive etc. are the memory devices for a computer.
 There are two types of memory units in a computer – external memory and internal memory.
 The memory devices mentioned above are external memories.
 RAM, ROM, and Cache memories are internal memories of a computer.

 Discussion of the summary

 A computer needs memory to store instruction and data.
 It has primary memory (ROM and RAM), secondary memory (Hard disk, floppy disk, etc.) and cache memory.
 The full form of ROM is read only memory and RAM is the read and write memory which has the full form as random access memory.
 The main purpose of secondary memory is to store data or instruction permanently.
 Cache memory stores the real-time data and increases the speed of the operation or decreases the response time.